bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 the proxy type, both calling `.reset()` on the smart pointer in their destructor.

-The issue with the `std::shared_ptr` is that its `.reset()` can throw, because it might fail to allocate the state the stores the counters and the deleter that `.reset()` could provide.
+The issue with the `std::shared_ptr` is that its `.reset()` can throw, because it might fail to allocate the state that stores the counters and the deleter that `.reset()` could provide.
 Faced with a throwing destructor the designers of P1132R8 could have gone back to the design of the solution: if you need to create/allocate resources in the destructor it's a smell.
 Luckily at least someone stopped them from allowing exceptions from the